opencomputeproject/ocp-diag-core-python/DEVELOPER_NOTES.md

     $ black . # will reformat all the source files
     $ mypy ocptv tests examples --check-untyped-defs # check the type annotations
     ```
+    Alternatively, use `scripts/check.sh` to run all the CI checks (aside from spec validation).

 4. if the tests above pass and everything is ready, push and make a PR.
 This can be done either from the Github website or using [gh cli](https://cli.github.com/manual/gh_pr_create).
 5. the PR will now be reviewed.
 If everything is ok, a maintainer will merge it to the `dev` branch.